Every dispute is different. Our advice reflects that.

 We won’t give you a legal lecture.
 We’ll give you clear, commercial and completely tailored advice to help solve your problems - out of court wherever possible.

 We work quickly, cost-effectively and as robustly as is needed.
 We’ll work with you to reduce the risk of similar disputes happening again.
+In recognition of the extensive positive impact we make on our clients and communities, our litigation team has been shortlisted for Team of the Year at The Lawyer Awards 2021 and Team of the Year at the British Legal Awards 2021.

 We negotiate.
 We mediate.
 We help avoid costly court cases.
 But if court proceedings, arbitration, adjudication or any other formal legal process becomes necessary or have been commenced, we’ll be there to guide you through it, whether you’re in a tribunal, the County Court, High Court, Court of Appeal or even the Supreme Court.